luhaitao0626/create-crud-template/README.md

 ```

 ### 2. initialize
+Instruction: User should run the following commands in the target working directory.
+For example, in vue project there's a folder named "views". if user want to create a user entity in views folder.
+And the commonand shall run in this "views" folder.

 ```cmd
 webcrud-cli init <entity>
 ```
-This command will create a file named entity.config.cjs in the current working directory.
+1. This command will create a file named [entity].config.cjs in the current working directory.
+2. Modify the name of [entity].config.cjs to assign a customized name for entity, like assets.config.cjs or products.config.cjs
-Modify the config file to make costumized entity configuration.
+3. Modify the config file to make costumized entity configuration.
+Instructions on options move to "config.cjs" section.

 ### 3. create